ltrgoddard/thesis/temp.markdown

 merely that of an ornament, or an irritant, or both.’
-This structure—the growth of a pearl of logic around a minute grain of its ‘irritant’ opposite (hope, free choice, the deliberate suspension of accuracy)—is absolutely characteristic of Prynne’s prose, corresponding, for example, to the declaration of uncertainty which concludes ‘A Note on Metal’ or the act of instantiation which makes a new poem part of the world.
+This structure—the growth of a pearl of logic around a minute grain of its ‘irritant’ opposite (hope, free choice, the deliberate suspension of accuracy)—is absolutely characteristic of Prynne’s thought, corresponding, for example, to the declaration of uncertainty which concludes ‘A Note on Metal’ or the act of instantiation which makes a new poem part of the world.
 In a version of Pascal’s wager in which the prize is not heavenly but immanent, Prynne implicitly exhorts us to copy the behaviour of a good scientist who we have no proof ever existed—for it is precisely by such a circular imitation of our own projections (an idea which is by no means negatively coded), transposing them on to every level and scale of our experience, that we develop an ethics.
 In fact, of course, this is all we are—but it is the refusal to accept this condition which allows